LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 </figure>

 As far as we know our live game design tool is the first of its kind.
-Of course, this is merely a proof of concept, and it needs additional development before industry can adopt it The business initiative [machinations.io](https://machinations.io) is an industrial strength design tool (but not a programming language) with the same notation.
+Of course, this is merely a proof of concept, and it needs additional development before industry can adopt it.
+The business initiative [machinations.io](https://machinations.io) is an industrial strength design tool (but not a programming language) with the same notation.

 ### Conclusions and Future Work